Press "Enter" to skip to content

 Quantitative Analysis

-• Uses relevant and verifiable data to produce numerical values
+• Relies on measurable, verifiable data to assign numerical values

-• Uses mathematical analysis to calculate the probability and impact
+• Applies mathematical methods to estimate probability and impact

-• Predicts likely project outcomes in terms of money and time
+• Forecasts likely project outcomes in terms of cost and schedule